hellomikelo/blog/_posts/2023-01-08-hackathon-mindset-p1.md

 ---
 layout: post
-title: Learn anything by embracing the hackathon mindset (part 1/2)
+title: Learn anything using the hackathon mindset (part 1/2)
 description: Discuss how to learn better by adopting the mental framework for doing hackathon
 published: true
 categories: [Career] # choose from [AIML, Career, Data Science, Design, Diagrams, Guides, Product, Research, Web3]